edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 When teaching in front of the class: make sure the students can all do the hw by the end of the week.
 Teach enough to do so.
-The lesson plans are built to do this, but now you're built to do this!
+The lesson plans are built to do this, but now

 What do you do in class?